 Partners

-Catalysis Connected is a collaboration of four research partners: ARC CBBC, CAPTURE, EFCATS and MCEC.
+Catalysis Connected is a collaboration of four research partners: ARC CBBC, CAPTURE, MCEC, and the Joint Research Center (JRC) for Sustainable and Circular Chemistry and Chemical Engineering.
 Together we form an international scientific research network.

 Catalysis Connected aspires to: